Skip to main content

 # # #

-The United States International Trade Commission (USITC) today determined that a U.S. industry is materially injured by reason of imports of biodiesel from Argentina and Indonesia that the U.S. Department of Commerce (Commerce) has determined are sold in the United States at less than fair value.
+The United States International Trade Commission (USITC) today determined that a U.S. industry is not materially injured or threatened with material injury by reason of imports of tapered roller bearings from Korea that the U.S. Department of Commerce (Commerce) has determined are sold in the United States at less than fair value.

-Chairman Rhonda K. Schmidtlein, Vice Chairman David S. Johanson, and Commissioners Irving A. Williamson and Meredith M. Broadbent voted in the affirmative.
-Commissioner Jason E. Kearns did not participate in these investigations.
+Chairman David S. Johanson and Commissioners Irving A. Williamson and Meredith M. Broadbent voted in the negative.
+Commissioner Rhonda K. Schmidtlein voted in the affirmative and found that the domestic industry is threatened with material injury.
+Commissioner Jason E. Kearns did not participate in this vote.

-The Commission’s public report Biodiesel from Argentina and Indonesia, (Inv.
-Nos.
-731-TA-1347-1348 (Final), USITC Publication 4775, April 2018) will contain the views of the Commission and information developed during the investigations.
+The Commission’s public report Tapered Roller Bearings from Korea (Inv.
+No. 731-TA-1380 (Final), USITC Publication 4806, August 2018) will contain the views of the Commission and information developed during the investigation.

 UNITED STATES INTERNATIONAL TRADE COMMISSION